leonlaser/pi-asciicam/readme.md

 # Raspberry Pi ASCII-Cam

-The __pi-ascii-cam__ project allows you to create an ASCII live camera stream from a Raspberry Pi with an attached Raspberry Pi Camera.
+The __pi-ascii-cam__ project allows you to create an ASCII live camera stream from a Raspberry Pi with an attached Raspberry Pi Camera or any MJPEG stream.
 It is utilizing `raspivid` to convert its MJPEG stream into an ASCII character representation and transport them over a websocket.

 The servers are written in golang, the client is simply HTML/CSS/JavaScript.